 3 - Try to execute the blame command on the offending file

 4 - If you get the same error than during the SQ analysis then this really looks like a bug in JGit (especially if you don't have issue with the native git command line tool).
-Please try to do previous steps with latest version of JGit and report all informations on SonarQube Google group.
+Please try to do previous steps with latest version of JGit and feel free to report the issue in details on SonarQube Community Forums.